 - Shipyards Christmas Festival – a community event celebrating the start of the Christmas season at the Shipyards at either the end of November or the beginning of December.

-- Shipyards Christmas Market – a winter holiday craft fair in the Pipe Shop in December.
+- The Shipyards Christmas Market – a winter holiday craft fair in the Pipe Shop in December.

 - Shipyards Night Market – an artisan market with food trucks and live music at Shipbuilders’ Square on Fridays between May and September.
-(Note: the night market was cancelled in 2020 due to the coronavirus.
-Hopefully it’ll be back again in 2021.)
+(Note: The night market was cancelled in 2020 and 2021 due to the coronavirus.
+It is unlikely to return in 2022.)

 - North Shore Craft Beer Week – a week of beer-themed activities including an Oktoberfest-style event at the Pipe Shop in October.